Steven Hart

 To do that, I used the website to become an explainer for the system.

 I wanted to take the task of constructing a usable mental model of the airport away from the traveller, and have the website do that work on their behalf.
+This would make not just the website, but travelling through the airport itself, easier and less stressful.

 The structural insight